mgechev/runtime-parser-demo/docs.md

 - Inside the `hello-mobile-app` element the app shell of the application is wrapped inside `<!--shellRender(...)-->`.
 - The elements which are not supposed to be part of the application shell are annotated with the `shellNoRender` attribute (note that the attributes are case sensitive).

-Once we invoke the `parseDoc` method of the Runtime Parser with response that as body has the template above, the following actions will be performed:
+Once we invoke the `parseDoc` method with argument a response which as body has the template above, the following actions will be performed:

-- All the referenced within the template images that match any of the extensions defined in `INLINE_IMAGES` will be inlined as base64 strings.
+- All the referenced within the template images that match any of the file extensions defined in `INLINE_IMAGES` will be inlined as base64 strings.
 - All the elements annotated with `shellNoRender` attribute will be stripped.
 - The content of all `<!--shellRender(...)-->` comments will be used as part of the application shell.